This post may contain affiliate links. Please read our disclosure policy.

 • Place all of the ingredients in a 1-quart saucepan and bring to a boil over medium heat, stirring occasionally to dissolve the sugar.

-• Reduce heat to a simmer; stirring occasionally, continue cooking until the cranberries are tender and pop open, about 10 minutes.
+• Reduce heat to a simmer; stirring frequently, continue cooking until the cranberries are tender and pop open, about 10 minutes.

 • Remove from heat and cool before transferring to a jar or bowl.